minhhh/vimfiles/vim.md

     de         - Delete word forward
     diw        - Delete word under cursor
-    bdf<space> - Delete word under cursor including the next space bye        - Copy the current word
+    bdf<space> - Delete word under cursor including the next space yiw        - Copy the current word
     D          - delete the remainder of the line, starting with current cursor position C          - delete the remainder of the line, starting with current cursor position and go to insert mode d0         - deletes from current cursor position to the beginning of the line.